LSU vs. Colorado Predictions & Picks - November 6

 LSU Performance Insights (2022-23)

-- The Tigers outscored opponents by 24.4 points per game last season, with a +877 scoring differential overall.
-They put up 82.3 points per game (fifth in college basketball) and gave up 57.9 per contest (34th in college basketball).
+- The Tigers outscored opponents by 24.4 points per game last season (posting 82.3 points per game, fifth in college basketball, and allowing 57.9 per contest, 34th in college basketball) and had a +877 scoring differential.

+- LSU's offense was less productive in SEC contests last year, putting up 77.3 points per contest, compared to its overall average of 82.3 PPG.

-- Defensively LSU was better at home last year, allowing 52.8 points per game, compared to 63.2 in away games.
+- LSU surrendered 52.8 points per game when playing at home last season, compared to 63.2 away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.